department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 ### Background color only alert

-Any style of alert box can be modified to be a background color only alert.
+Any style of alert box can be modified to be a background-color-only alert.
 Use background alerts for immediate feedback, such as in single-page applications or Ajax forms.
 They shouldn’t be used for static alert messaging.

 {% include storybook-preview.html story="components-va-alert--background-only" height="80px" %}